-Palm Beach County receives extra $12.5 Million for rental assistance
+Palm Beach County receives extra $12.5 million for rental assistance

 The county was granted an additional $12.5 million in reallocated funds from the American Rescue Plan, the largest award amount in the state.

-“This new allocation of funds will allow us to provide those supports needed for families a little bit longer,” said Director James Green.
+"This new allocation of funds will allow us to provide those supports needed for families a little bit longer," department director James Green said.

 The funds are for low-income residents facing eviction.
 For example, families of four making less than $73,000 a year or single residents earning less than $51,000 are eligible.

-“If you’ve experienced some type of hardship that has caused you to lose income and now you’re behind on your rent or utilities then you can visit PBC.org and apply,” said Green.
+"If you've experienced some type of hardship that has caused you to lose income and now you're behind on your rent or your utilities, then you can visit rentalassistancepbc.org and apply," Green said.

 Returning and new applicants can receive up to 12 months of assistance plus three additional months if needed.